-Now that we’re in the thick of winter, the fishermen are excitedly measuring how thick the ice is on their favorite lakes and reservoirs. (click here for ice fishing tips!)
+Now that we’re in the thick of winter, the fishermen are excitedly measuring how thick the ice is on their favorite lakes and reservoirs. (view ice fishing tips here!)

 If you’ve got horses or livestock, and you don’t have heaters, it’s a tough time of year!
 Make sure you have the best winter you can with these tips to stay warm no matter how rural your road.

 Keep the Horse Warm

 If you don’t have any equipment at all, you’ll be going out each morning to break the ice with a pitchfork.
 But you have kids to do the work for you, right?

 There are all kinds of horse blankets out there, and we like the Equibrand especially.
 Keep your horse warm and dry from the snow and rain with a blanket that moves with them.
 This makes for less cleanup work for you, too!

 If you’re venturing into the snow-filled hills on horseback, make sure and ask your farrier about ways to protect your horse.
 When you’re shoeing your horse, you have several options that prevent snow buildup under the horse’s hooves.
 See available hoof pads and boots here.

 Snow buildup is extremely cold for your horse – plus, kt makes each tread slippery, instead of sure.
 Plus, the compacted snow adds pressure on the frog, so there are a few styles of hoof pads to keep your horse snow-free.

 The Mustad no-snow tube-style hoof pads compresses, and pops back, which prevents the snow from building up on the hoof.